 1. Reduces Risk of Metabolic Syndrome

-A 2010 studyfound that MCTs can help prevent the development of metabolic syndrome — a term given to a cluster of metabolic disorders such as obesity, dyslipidemia, hypertension and impaired fasting glucose levels.
+A 2010 study found that MCT oil can help prevent the development of metabolic syndrome — a term given to a cluster of metabolic disorders such as obesity, dyslipidemia, hypertension and impaired fasting glucose levels.

 2. Improves Brain Function

-According to a 2004 study, MCTs in coconut oil help improve memory loss problems, including Alzheimer’s disease, in older adults.
+According to a 2004 study, MCTs in coconut oil support memory function, and may improve symptoms from Alzheimer’s disease.

 3. Improves Digestion & Ability to Absorb Nutrients